The Last Star (novel): Summary

 The story opens with a flashback of Cassie Sullivan's dad, when he was a kid on a school field trip to a planetarium.
 Amazed by a starry spectacle the administrators displayed, he decides then and there to name a future daughter after Cassiopeia.

 In the present, the remaining human population tries to avoid run ins with the "Others", the aliens that have wiped out most of humanity.
 A band of survivors hides in caves near Urbana, Ohio.
 One of them, a priest, turns out to be a Silencer, a human physically enhanced by an implanted neural chip (part of the Other's "12th System") that also makes them believe they are Others.
 After killing the humans, the Silencer sits back to wait for the day the alien mothership drops the Final Wave, the green bombs that will complete the destruction of humanity and complete the Others' plans for Earth.

 Human teenager Ringer, enhanced with the 12th System by Vosch, the human-appearing leader of the Others, has spent 40 days in the wilderness testing out her enhancements.
 She returns to Vosch because she knows they have a mutual goal that he will help her kill Evan Walker, a Silencer who has started to help the humans after falling in love with Cassie.
 Vosch gives Ringer a bomb contained in a pill that can destroy everything in a five-mile radius, so that she can kill herself instead of being killed by the Final Wave when the time comes.
 He then dispatches Ringer and a Silencer named Constance to look for Evan in the caverns.

 Cassie, her younger brother Sam (called Nugget), her former high school crush Ben Parish (now using the name Zombie) and other young humans from Squad 53 are hiding at a safe house.
 The squads were teams of young humans who were "weaponized" into the 5th Wave, tricked into attacking other human survivors by being told that those humans are actually Others in human disguise.
 Cassie is surprised one day by the arrival of Evan.
 She screams at him about how cruel the Others' takeover has been, and the fact that Sam is forgetting his life before the invasion started, losing his traits of humanity.
-Later, she is furious with Zombie when he announces that he and Dumbo are going to the caverns to find Teacup and Ringer (unbeknownst of Ringer's transformation and the fact that Teacup is dead), so he can warn them about the upcoming final Wave.
+Later, she is furious with Zombie when he announces that he and Dumbo are going to the caverns to find Teacup and Ringer (unaware of Ringer's transformation and the fact that Teacup is dead), so he can warn them about the upcoming final Wave.